uberspark/uapp-SunFounder_PiCar-S/example/pid_kalmaan/README.md

 This is a work in progress and is currently implemented in python.
 Later the error computing functions that use kalman filter will be shifted to uberObject friendly C code base and a shred library will be generated.
 The PID shared library can be used once the error is computed using line position estimation.

 ## Usage
+- Copy the script in the /examples folder
 - python3 pid_line_follower.py will execute the standalone python file.
 - 'def scale(value, index, min_scale=14, max_scale=45)' functions scales th input sensor readings between min_scale and max_scale.
 The actual sensor min and sensor max are hardcode in a form of a list in the function.
 Depending on the surface, user may need to update these values.
 - Note: the calibrate functionanilty can be modified to print sensorwise min and max values.